griffithlab/genviz.org/_posts/0004-02-01-DifferentialExpression.md

 It can be downloaded from the GXA.Download these files for use in this exercise:
 * Raw counts data from here:[E-GEOD-50760 raw counts](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/DifferentialSecondaryDataFiles.RnaSeq/raw-counts)
-* Sample information from here [E-GEOD-50760 sample info](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/ExperimentDesignFile.RnaSeq/experiment-design).
+* Sample information from here: [E-GEOD-50760 sample info](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/ExperimentDesignFile.RnaSeq/experiment-design).

 A full description of the experimental design can be found at [array express](http://www.ebi.ac.uk/arrayexpress/experiments/E-GEOD-50760/) and the [expression atlas](http://www.ebi.ac.uk/gxa/experiments/E-GEOD-50760/Results).